 the Department during the current term of the license.
 In addition, those licensees renewing or obtaining a managing broker's license must successfully complete a 12-hour broker management continuing education course approved by the Department during the current term of the license.
 The broker management continuing education course must be completed in the classroom or through a live, interactive webinar or online distance education format.
 No

 except upon the successful completion of the required courses or their

 equivalent or upon a waiver

-The requirements of this Article are applicable to all managing brokers, brokers, and salespersons
+The requirements of this Article are applicable to all managing brokers and brokers

 (1) serve in the armed services of the United States;

 (2) serve as an elected State or federal official;

 (3) serve as a full-time employee of the Department;

 (4) are admitted to practice law pursuant to Illinois